yjliu212/yjliu212/README.md

 ## Repository Overview

-**Fun Stuff**
-- **[Snap2PDF](https://www.snap2pdf.net):** A web app that transforms photos of documents into searchable PDFs.
-Built with a focus on accessibility and simplicity, Snap2PDF is perfect for organizing and digitizing your paperwork.

 **Machine Learning and Neural Networks:**
 - **[Predict-Beta-Function-Using-Neural-Network](https://github.com/yjliu212/Predict-Beta-Function-Using-Neural-Network):** Utilizes deep neural networks to predict the diagenesis Beta function, crucial for pore pressure prediction.